shoma07/graaf_rb/README.md

 ## Code of Conduct

-Everyone interacting in the GraalFfi project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/graal_ffi/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the GraalFFI project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/graal_ffi/blob/main/CODE_OF_CONDUCT.md).